My friend, Tom(a pseudonym) shared a frustratingly familiar story.

 The woman happily called the hospital, letting them know that she didn't intend to pay it.
 Three months later, she received another call.
 It was from Midland Credit.

 "Yeah, there was this fellow,' the man chimed in, producing a letter from the San Diego based collection agency.
 "I couldn't understand him very well.
-He told us we owed $1300."
+He told us we owed $1300.
+Plus some other fees.
+I think it all totaled $1694."

 "And then?"
 I had an idea where this was going.

 "Well, I was "peeowed" with our insurance guy!"
 The woman snapped.
 "He had told us that we didn't owe anything.
-And now, this Jerry guy, or whatever, from this Midland company said that we owed $1300.
+And now, this Jerry guy, or whatever, from this Midland company said that we owed $1600 and something, but he'd take $1200 and something.
 That's a lot of money."

 "Jerry from New Delhi, as we called him."
 The man guffawed.